aleen42/css/codrops/pseudoClass/default/default.md

 #### Case 1: default submit buttons

-- Buton inputs and buttons of type="submit" are considered one group, and therefore the first of them is the default.
+- Button inputs and buttons of type="submit" are considered one group, and therefore the first of them is the default.

 ```html
 <input type="submit" value="Submit (<input>)">